PP-19-01 Vityaz: Vityaz

 The original version of the submachine gun with a standard side rail and no railed dust cover.

 Vityaz-SN

 The Vityaz-SN removed the side rail and added the railed dust cover.

 PPK-20

 PPK-20 is a further modernization of the PP-19 Vityaz, developed and manufactured by Kalashnikov Concern.

-The PPK-20 uses the AK-19 stock as well as being issued with AK-9 style handguards and a new suppressor.
-It is being exported.
+The PPK-20 features the AK-19 folding telescopic buttstock, ambidextrous fire selector controls, an optional quick-detachable sound and flash suppressor, a Picatinny rail mounted on the dust cover for various optical sights, an improved handguard design with an M-LOK interface on the sides and slots for Picatinny rails on the top and bottom, and a lighter weight design.

+The 9mm PPK-20 variant with improved ergonomics and ammunition, increased reliability and supplemented with a silencer completed state trials and approved for serial production in July 2020.

+The Russian Aerospace Forces decided to include the PPK-20 submachine gun in the survival kit for military pilots.

+A modernized version is mass-produced as of late 2025 for Russian internal security and for export.

 Saiga-9

 The Saiga-9 is a semi-automatic pistol-caliber carbine version of the PP-19 Vityaz with 345 mm barrel sold on the Russian civilian market by Kalashnikov.